mattermost/docs/source/developer/fx-guidelines.rst

 ---------------------------

 |
-Number of choices
+Number of Choices
 ---------------------------

 To simplify decisions, when practical, limit the number of choices to 3 or 4, and add separators or headings between logical groups.
-See Hick’s Law for background on why this helps: https://en.wikipedia.org/wiki/Hick%27s_law
+See `Hick’s Law <https://en.wikipedia.org/wiki/Hick%27s_law>`_ for background on why this helps.

 Example: